oracle-livelabs/database/23cfree/java-duality-views/labs/json.md

     First, we select the name and ID of the Bahrain Grand Prix prior to the update.
 Then, we use json\_transform to update specific fields.

-    An alternative approach is to use json_mergepatch, which is standardized, but is limited to simple object field updates and cannot be used for updating specific array elements.
+    The second approach shown is using json_mergepatch, which is standardized, but is limited to simple object field updates and cannot be used for updating specific array elements.
 The json\_transform function, however, can be used to update specific array elements.
 We have written the code to execute either function, but they yield the same results.

     Note that the "where" clause can have any valid SQL expression, e.g. equality on OBJECT\_RESID, some condition using simplified syntax, or JSON function, such as json\_value or json\_exists.